Admissions

 • Is this a paid program?

-The MA program is free for students from Poland, EU, EFTA and Swiss Confederation.
-For other students the tuition is 5000 EUR for each year.
+The MA program is free for students from Poland, the EU, EFTA, and the Swiss Confederation.
+For other students, the tuition is 5250 EUR per year (to be confirmed by the Rector).

 • Do I have to register for the exam, besides registering in the IRK online system?